Christian-Hummel/IMC-Assignment-2/README.md

 assign_agent() - assigns an agent to counsel a customer

-add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class
+add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class - c

 raise_salary() - increases the salary for a specific travel agent